raresdan/titanic-survival-predicition/README.md

-# 🚢 Titanic Survival Predicition
+# 🚢 Titanic Survival Prediction

 Kaggle's iconic challenge: Predict the survival rates of Titanic passengers.
 Dive into my solution, unraveling the mysteries of survival.